 The founders, both trained at a graduate level in the social sciences in the United States, spent half of their lives abroad, and recently resettled in Trentino with the desire to welcome the world to their homeland.
 In order to develop meaningful and involving educational activities for international students, Dolomit relies on a strong network of local partners, and is deeply committed to the well-being of students by offering them individualized attention and care.

 You should expect a highly intensive course and cultural immersion program.
-Each course is organized into twelve class sessions, five guided visits, and a multi-day residential lab.
+The initial six class sessions are administered online, while the on-site experience includes five guided visits, a multi-day residential lab and six additional class sessions.

 In courses, you will be assessed through participation, midterm exams, residential lab activities, presentations, and final papers.